Herbie001/cse15l-lab-reports/lab4.md

 ## Run the tests, demonstrating that they fail.

-Summary of task: Open the directory you just cloned onto your machine, open terminal, if it's not already open and run the script test.sh using the following code below.
+Summary of task: Type `pwd` to figure out what your current working directory is.
+Then type `ls` and you will notice the newest file which is the repo that was cloned.
+Type `cd lab7/` to change the directory to the directory you just cloned, open terminal, if it's not already open and run the script called test.sh using the following code below.

 ```
 $ bash test.sh